jgrey4296/jgdv/docs/decorate.rst

 .. contents:: Contents

-:doc:`_api/jgdv.decorators` provides base classes for more easily creating reusable decorators.
+:ref:`jgdv.decorators` provides base classes for more easily creating reusable decorators.
 The core of this is the `DecoratorBase` class, which detects whether a decorator is being applied to a function, method,